rubocop/rubocop/README.md

     }
   ],
   "summary": {
-    "offence_count": 2,
+    "offense_count": 2,
     "target_file_count": 2,
     "inspected_file_count": 2
   }
 }
 ```

-### OffenceCount Formatter
+### OffenseCount Formatter

 Sometimes when first applying RuboCop to a codebase, it's nice to be able to
 see where most of your style cleanup is going to be spent.

-With this in mind, you can use the offence count formatter to outline the offended
+With this in mind, you can use the offense count formatter to outline the offended
-cops and the number of offences found for each by running:
+cops and the number of offenses found for each by running:

 ```
-$ rubocop --format offences
+$ rubocop --format offenses

 87   Documentation
 12   DotPosition